 Parents can tell this part of the story and then take the children outside.
 Have the kids look for birds in the backyard or a park.
 If you have a field guide (or the Internet), you can try to find out what kinds of birds you are seeing.
 The children can draw the birds once they return inside.

 If you would like more ideas to help you and your family celebrate the feasts and fasts of the Church, be sure to check out my new e-book called Seasons of the Faith.
-It’s available at the low price of $10 for a limited time.
+It’s available at the low price of $10.

 How do you celebrate the Feast of the Nativity of the Theotokos?